-An exit conference was held in accordance with the generally accepted governmental auditing standards.
+An exit conference was held in accordance with the generally accepted governmental auditing standards in the United States of America.

 Acknowledgment

 During the course of the audit, we received the cooperation of the officials of the Fire District and we appreciate the courtesies extended to us.